Assessment guidance for staff

 The basics that have not changed…

-• All submissions deadlines, midday on Monday to Thursday during UCSD terms dates (no summative deadlines on Fridays or during the holidays)
+- All submissions deadlines, midday on Monday to Thursday during South Devon University Centre terms dates (no summative deadlines on Fridays or during the holidays)

-• All Module Guides and Assessment Briefs must be IQA moderated and the moderation made available to EEs on Moodle by 9 September 2022, prior to the commencement of the academic year
+- All Module Guides and Assessment Briefs must be IQA moderated and the moderation made available to EEs on Moodle by second week of September, prior to the commencement of the academic year

 Practice that has changed…